Reconfigurable Multifunctional Metasurfaces Employing Hybrid Phase-Change Plasmonic Architecture: Implementation of a reconfigurable multifunctional metadevice

-Finally, we leveraged the relative phase difference between two orthogonal polarization states to realize an active optical waveplate converting an incoming arbitrarily polarized beam to the general form of elliptically polarized light.
-We consider the Jones matrix representation of the MS as
+By using the relative phase difference between two orthogonal polarization states of the incident beam in Figure \ref{fig.3D perspective}, we realize an active optical waveplate converting an appropriate polarized incident beam to the general form of elliptically polarized light.
+We consider the Jones matrix representation of the metasurface as

-where $a$ and $b$ are the reflection amplitudes, and $\phi_{x}$ and $\phi_{y}$ are the reflection phases of the horizontally and vertically polarized light, i.e., perpendicular and parallel to the grating's direction.
-According to Figure \ref{fig.polar plot}, for all crystallization levels $b$ and $\phi_{y}$ can be considered 1 and $\pi$, respectively.
-As a result, reflected output fields can be calculated as
+where $a$ and $b$ are the reflection amplitudes, and $\phi_{x}$ and $\phi_{y}$ are the reflection phases of the linearly-polarized light parallel and perpendicular to the grating direction in Figure \ref{fig.3D perspective}, respectively.
+According to Figure \ref{fig.polar plot}, for all GST crystallization levels, $b$ and $\phi_{y}$ can be considered 1 and $\pi$, respectively.
+As a result, the reflected output field components ($E_\textrm{x,out}$ and $E_\textrm{y,out}$) for a given polarized light can be calculated as

-in which $A$ and $\phi_\textrm{in}$ are the amplitude and phase of incident wave, respectively.
-Based on the properly chosen state of input polarization and the status of the reflected x-polarized light, the MS generally behaves as a reflective elliptical polarizer.
-However, by satisfying particular conditions, several interesting scenarios are expected where: 1) $\phi_{x}+\phi_\textrm{in}=\pi/2$ and $A=a^{-1}$ which results in the left-handed circularly polarized light at the output, 2) $\phi_{x}+\phi_\textrm{in}=3\pi/2$ and $A=a^{-1}$ leading to right-handed circularly polarized light at the output, and 3) $\phi_{x}+\phi_\textrm{in}=\pi$ or $2\pi$ which gives rise to a linear-polarized light at the output.
-Figure \ref{fig.polarization} comprehensively represents the relative reflectivity ($|r_{x}|/|r_{y}|$) and the phase difference ($\phi_{x}-\phi_{y}$) between the two orthogonally polarized light as a function of the crystallization level over a wide spectral range.
-These cases justify the strength of our proposed MRA in engineering the polarization state of incident light for potential applications in photography, biosensing, and communication applications.
+in which $A$, $\phi_\textrm{in,x}$, and $\phi_\textrm{in,y}$ are the amplitude, x-component, and y-component phases of the incident wave field, respectively.
+Figure \ref{fig.polarization} represents the relative reflectivity ($|r_{x}|/|r_{y}|$) and the phase difference ($\phi_{x}-\phi_{y}$) between the two orthogonally polarized components of the reflected light in Figure \ref{fig.3D perspective} as a function of the GST crystallization level over a wide spectral range.
+It is clear that the proposed metasurface generally behaves as a reflective elliptical polarizer just by adjusting the GST crystallization level in the meta-atoms.
+However, by satisfying particular conditions, several interesting scenarios are expected, e.g.; 1) $\phi_{x}+\phi_\textrm{in}=\pi/2$, $\phi_\textrm{in,y}=\pi$, and $A=a^{-1}$, which results in the left-handed circularly polarized light at the output; 2) $\phi_{x}+\phi_\textrm{in}=3\pi/2$, $\phi_\textrm{in,y}=\pi$, and $A=a^{-1}$ leading to right-handed circularly polarized light at the output; and 3) $\phi_{x}+\phi_\textrm{in}=\pi$ or $2\pi$, and $\phi_\textrm{in,y}=\pi$, which gives rise to a linearly-polarized light at the output.
+These cases show the strength of our proposed metasurface in engineering the polarization state of light for potential applications in photography, biosensing, and communication applications.